Bridge: Truss bridge

 A truss bridge is composed of multiple, connected triangular elements.
-(Note: A truss can be considered as a deep beam, out of which numerous triangular holes have been cut to reduce the weight.)
 The set of triangles form a rigid whole, which rests on the foundation at both ends, applying a vertical force downward.
 The deck can be carried on top of the truss ("deck truss") or at the bottom of the truss ("through truss").
-Through trusses are useful when more clearance under the bridge is required; deck trusses permit oversized loads and do not interfere with overhead objects, such as electrical lines.
+Through trusses are useful when more clearance under the bridge is required; deck trusses permit oversize loads and do not interfere with overhead objects, such as electrical lines.
 The individual bars can be made of iron or wood, but most modern truss bridges are made of steel.
 The horizontal bars along the top are usually in compression, and the horizontal bars along the bottom are usually in tension.
-Other bars in the truss may be in tension or compression, depending on the layout of the triangles.
+Bars connecting the top and bottom may be in tension or compression, depending on the layout of the triangles.
 Trusses typically have a span-to-depth ratio (the width of a structure divided by its height) ranging from 10 to 16, compared to beam bridges which typically have a ratio ranging from 20 to 30.
 Trusses tend to be relatively stiff, and are commonly used for rail bridges which are required to carry very heavy loads.